p3z/game_engine/README.md

 ## Objectives
-Upon completion, use the engine to create a game in each of these genres.
+Upon completion, use the engine to create a different game with each of these mechanics.
+The engine will have a modular component for each isolated mechanic, so that we can granularly load selected components for a particular project
-- vertical scrollers
+- vertical scrollers -> in progress
 - side scrollers
 - tilemap / sprite based games
 - first-person perspective
 - third-person perspective
-- deck building / card game
+- deck building / card games
+- traditional games (think board games)
 - point and click / node traversing
+- Interactive puzzles (from simple to fast-paced, eg from sudoku to candycrush)

+ ### Bonus objectives
+ Investigate how one would go about crafting something more complex like these:
+- open world
+- procedurally generated

 ## JS Map
 - utils.js: generic functions that could be used anywhere
 v2:
+    - settings: a place to store variables that don't typically change, used mostly for default and initialisation params.
     - animations:
     - DOM_elements: a place to register everything in the DOM that is interactable
     - evt_handlers: a place to define event-based functionality
-    - settings: a place to store things that don't typically change
+    - generators: a place to store functions that spawn game elements
     - state: a place to store state variables that change across the running of the program
     - main: custom p5 logic is specified here that may invoke functions from everywhere else